Christoforos00/whisper/README.md

 - detailed memory footprint results are missing, would use the "memory-profiler" package
 - whisper cpp code is here but hasn't been tested
 - investigate why the openai version is slower than huggingface
+- run the code on google colab cpu, to check for differences